30 Free Things to Do in Fargo this Summer!

 Get some exercise in while the kids play on a playground!
 Willow Park, Milwaukee Trail North Park, and Kennedy Park in Fargo all have outdoor exercise equipment.

-Play a family game of basketball in your own driveway or one of the manylocal parks!
-Ridgewood Park in Moorhead has great basketball courts, as do many of our area parks and schools.
+Play a family game of basketball in your own driveway or one of the many local parks!
+Some great local parks withg basketball hoops are Ridgewood Park in Moorhead, Rabanus Park in Fargo, and Rendevous Park in West Fargo.

 Keep your eye on the Fargo Mom Community Calendar for upcoming community events!
-While some of the events on the calendar are fee-based, there are many that are free of charge.
+While some of the events on the calendar are fee-based, there are many that are free of charge, including all Fargo Park District summer events

 Check out our list for local free and cheap kid’s movies happening this summer!